mozilla/mig/src/mig/modules/pkg/doc.rst

 The `includefalse` parameter can be specified if false evaluations should be returned to the investigator.
 By default. only OVAL definitions that have evaluated to true are returned.
+For example, if the OVAL definitions are intended to check for missing patches, only missing patches or vulnerabilities that are identified are returned.
+With `includefalse`, all results will be returned including package tests that were determined to be up to date.

 The mozoval library supports the use of concurrent goroutines for definition evaluation.
 By default, only a single routine is used to evaluate definitions